banner

 - "The Private History of the Campaign That Failed"

-Before I had chance in another war, the desire to kill people to whom I had not been introduced had passed away.
+I can see that marching company yet, and I can almost feel again that consuming desire that I had to join it.
+But they had no use for boys of twelve or thirteen, and before I had a chance in another war, the desire to kill people to whom I had not been introduced had passed away.

 Portrait of Clemens